emonhoque/mediux-yaml-downloader/README.md

 # 🎞️ Mediux YAML Downloader

-A desktop GUI tool to download episode poster images based on Mediux YAML configuration files and The Movie Database (TMDb) metadata.
+A Windows GUI tool to download episode poster images based on Mediux YAML configuration files and The Movie Database (TMDb) metadata.

 ## 📦 Features